 9. Use ‘I’ statements

 This tip on how to control anger in a relationship is essentially an extension of owning your emotions.
-To convey it to your partner without placing blame or coming across as critical, it’s imperative to stick to ‘I’ statements.
+To convey it to your partner without blame shifting or coming across as critical, it’s imperative to stick to ‘I’ statements.
+When you are using ‘I’ messages, you are only talking about the way you see the situation at hand.
+While ‘you’ statements are broadly based on assumptions you are making about your partner’s perspective.
+Here’s how to use ‘I’ statements to fix anger issues in a relationship:

 10. Let go of grudges

-Forgiveness in a relationship can be an effective tool for countering anger issues in a relationship.
-If you hold grudges for past actions, mistakes and slip-ups, you will inevitably find yourself consumed by a sense of bitterness and injustice.
+Forgiveness in a relationship can be an effective tool for managing anger in a relationship.
+If you hold grudges for past actions, mistakes, and slip-ups, you will inevitably find yourself consumed by a sense of bitterness and injustice.
 Once you have resolved a fight and moved on, leave that issue or instance behind.

 11. Cut anger with humor